RobFisher/seat_used_car_updater/README.md

 A CSV file of the current search results will be in `cars.csv`.

-All the history is stored in `cars_history.csv` so you will never completely lose a car even if it disappears from the search results.
+All the history is stored in `cars_history` so you will never completely lose a car even if it disappears from the search results.